-Always looking for new ways to add value for clients and differentiate its services, and grow the business, Ark aims to make it as easy and intuitive as possible for clients to administer their own controls – over who has access to their data centre rooms, and on what basis, for example.
+Always looking for new ways to add value for clients, differentiate its services and grow the business, Ark aims to make it as easy and intuitive as possible for clients to administer their own controls – over who has access to their data centre rooms, and on what basis, for example.

 Originally, requests to change or update access would be submitted by email or phone, potentially taking up to four days to action – a process Ark wanted to replace with a secure online portal.
-This would allow clients to serve themselves and activate independently-approved access changes within just a few hours.
+The new service would allow clients to serve themselves and activate independently-approved access changes within just a few hours.

-However, Ark has run into some issues with its incumbent IT supplier and the portal project had been put on hold.
+However, Ark ran into some issues with its incumbent IT supplier and the portal project had to be put on hold.
 When Nick Border joined Ark as Project Manager, he set out to find a new IT partner and reinstate the portal initiative.

 They had the right skills profile, and all of their client testimonials confirmed that this was the development company we needed.
 This was further borne out when we met One Beyond: they have a positive and proactive mind-set which was important.

 Nick’s team identified and contacted six or seven potential suppliers, shortlisted three, and quickly recognised that One Beyond was the partner Ark was looking for.